+Dividend Yield 2.54%

+Volatility 20.17

-Dividend Yield 2.54% Volatility 20.17 Risk-Free Interest Rate 1.54% Expected Life (Years) 6.50
+Risk-Free Interest Rate 1.54%

+Expected Life (Years) 6.50

 (2) This column includes the aggregate positive change in actuarial present value of each NEO's accumulated benefit under the M&T Bank Corporation Pension Plan ("Qualified Pension Plan") and M&T Bank Corporation Supplemental Pension Plan ("Supplemental Pension Plan").
 In accordance with SEC rules, to the extent the aggregate change in present value of all defined benefit plans for a particular fiscal year would have been a negative amount, the amount has instead been reported as \$0 and the aggregate compensation for the NEO in the "Total" column has not been adjusted to reflect the negative amount.
 The assumptions used to calculate the present value of accumulated benefits are the same as those used for Financial Accounting Standards Board Accounting Standards Codification Topic 715, Compensation-Retirement Benefits ("FASB ASC Topic 715") financial statement disclosure purposes, except that no pre-retirement decrements are assumed.
 The present value of accrued benefits as of December 31, 2020 is calculated assuming the executive commences his or her accrued benefit earned through December 31, 2020 at normal retirement age.
 For the December 31, 2018 and December 31, 2019 calculations, the mortality assumption beginning at normal retirement age is based on the RP-2014 mortality table (base year 2006) and generational projection using scale MP-2018.
-For the December 31, 2020 calculations, the mortality assumption beginning at normal retirement age is based on the Pri-2012 healthy retiree mortality table with white collar adjustment (base year 2012) and generational projection using scale MP-2020.
+For the December 31, 2020 calculations, the mortality assumption beginning at normal retirement age.
+So assumption beginning at normal retirement age is based on the RP-2012) and generational projection using scale MP-2020.
+See Note 12 to the Financial Statements of M&T Bank Corporation beginning in Instance MP-2020.
 See Note 12 to the Financial Statements of M&T Bank Corporation in its Annual Report on Form 10-K, which was filed with the SEC on February 22, 2021.